 If you asked Rex Manning for words to lawyer by, he’d tell you the last thing the world needs is another boring, bloated legal brief.
 Vigorous writing is concise.
 Word limits are ceilings of last resort, not targets.
 So every word must tell—both efficiently and memorably.

-Writing might be Rex’s strongest suit, but it isn’t his only one.
-He’s a seasoned oral advocate, too.
-In law school, for example, Rex presented over 40 judged oral arguments—including one in the Sixth Circuit.
-In college, Rex and his teammates took Michigan State University’s mock-trial team to its first and only National Championship Tournament.
+Writing might be Mr. Manning’s strongest suit, but it isn’t his only one.
+He’s a seasoned oral advocate too.
+In law school, for example, he presented over 40 judged oral arguments—including one in the Sixth Circuit.
+In college, he and his teammates took Michigan State University’s mock-trial team to its first and only National Championship Tournament.
 And in high school, Rex was an undefeated league champion in both policy debate and mock trial, as well as a state finalist in impromptu speaking.

-Before Rex was a law clerk, he was a litigation associate in Wilson Sonsini Goodrich & Rosati’s Palo Alto office, where he created a pro bono partnership with the University of Michigan Law School’s Federal Appellate Litigation Clinic.
-As part of that partnership, Rex co-authored a petition for rehearing en banc in the Sixth Circuit and a petition for certiorari in the U.S. Supreme Court.
+Before he was a law clerk, Mr. Manning was a litigation associate in Wilson Sonsini Goodrich & Rosati’s Palo Alto office, where he created a pro bono partnership with the University of Michigan Law School’s Federal Appellate Litigation Clinic.
+As part of that partnership, he co-authored a petition for rehearing en banc in the Sixth Circuit and a petition for certiorari in the U.S. Supreme Court.

-- Not yet admitted in Texas; practice supervised by a member of the Bar of Texas
+Not yet admitted to Texas Bar; practice supervised by a member of the Bar of Texas

 Michigan State University

 B.A., with honors, Political Theory Constitutional Democracy, 2012